 If you use Azure blob storage for static web hosting, you’ll probably want a way to automate uploading your website file content to the Azure storage account.
 According to Microsoft’s official document, the Azure Storage platform is Microsoft’s cloud storage solution for modern data storage scenarios.
 Azure Storage offers highly available, massively scalable, durable, and secure storage for a variety of data objects in the cloud.
+Here are some interesting guides: how to configure Azure Monitor for VMs on Azure Stack Hub and How To Use Azure Key Vault secrets in Azure Pipelines.

 Before now, one good option we normally used was the AzCopy utility.
 Fortunately, the